SebilleK/BubbleMap/README.md

 ```

+The cookie property value can be extracted, as shown above, whenever you need it in the routes.

-### More info
+### More info: Route Grouping

-I grouped all routes by type (users, stores, reviews) inside the routes folder, and within each index file (for each type) you can find them further divided by privileges needed to access them (none, being logged in, being an admin).
+I grouped all routes by type (users, stores, reviews) inside the routes folder, and within each index file (for each type) you can find them further **divided by privileges** needed to access them (none, being logged in, being an admin).

 These routes are exported to the main **app.ts** file.
-Each privilege group uses Elysia's guard and beforeHandle to apply the necessary auth verification to all this group's routes.
+Each privilege group uses **Elysia's guard and beforeHandle** to apply the necessary auth verification to all this group's routes.

 Some helper functions to verify if an user is logged in or is an admin for this purpose (and to declutter the beforeHandle in the indexes too) can be found in **src/utils/auth/authVerify.ts**.